Silsen2/LocalAudioShare/README.md

-# LocalAudioShare
-Share audio of your computer
+Share audio of your computer:

+About the host:
+On linux use pulseAudio or similar for changing the capturing source.
+On windows use some audio mixer.

+About the client:
+Just run it and write the IP of your host.